PennLINC/xcp_d/docs/workflows.rst

 Outputs
 *******

-XCP-D generates four main types of outputs for every subject.
+XCP-D generates three main types of outputs for every subject.

-First, XCP-D generates an HTML "executive summary" that displays relevant information about the anatomical data and the BOLD data before and after regression.
+First, XCP-D generates HTML visual reports that display relevant information about the processed data.
-The anatomical image viewer allows the user to see the segmentation overlaid on the anatomical image.
-Next, for each session, the user can see the segmentation registered onto the BOLD images.
-Beside the segmentations, users can see the pre-regression and post-regression "carpet" plot, as well as DVARS, FD, the global signal.
-The number of volumes remaining at various FD thresholds are shown.

-Second, XCP-D generates an HTML "report" for each subject and session.
+The first of these reports is a NiPreps-style HTML file for each subject.
 The report contains a Processing Summary with QC values, with the BOLD volume space, the TR, mean FD, mean RMSD, and mean and maximum RMS, the correlation between DVARS and FD before and after processing, and the number of volumes